maximumdata/breakpoints2js/README.md

 # breakpoints2js
-A library to import your sass breakpoint variables to javascript.
+A library to import your Sass breakpoint variables to javascript.

 ## Usage
 Import the bp2js.sass file into your Sass files (or simply copy and paste the mixins near the top of your Sass), call whichever mixin is appropriate for your media queries (bp2jsMAX or bp2jsMIN).